FINANCIAL INFORMATION FOR INTERNATIONAL STUDENTS

 |Miscellaneous Expenses (books, personal and transportation)||$5,500|

-- The bank statement or letter you submit should reflect the availability of the amount stated above and should be in English, or accompanied by an English translation.
+- The bank statement or letter you submit should reflect the availability of the amount stated above and should be in English, or accompanied by an English translation, and must be dated in the past 6 months.

 - If your financial documentation is from any sponsor other than parents/family, you must submit any letters outlining financial responsibilities: